seifip/hackathon-ml-kickstarter/README.md

 ## Ideas for improvement

-Seasonality is something that could be explore further.
-I found that the day of the week when the campaign starts or finishes play no role in the outcome, but longer-term siasonal fluctuations are likely.
+Seasonality is something that could be explored further.
+I found that the day of the week when the campaign starts or finishes play no role in the outcome, but longer-term seasonal fluctuations are likely.
 Could there be a downturn in funding around summer? or an upturn around the time when people get bonuses?